General information about financial assessments

 - If you knew you would need to pay towards the cost of your care

-- If paying for care and support was a significant reason for you giving away your assets
+- If decreasing the amount you would pay for care and support was a significant reason for you giving away your assets

 Will my financial assessment be reviewed?

 The Council will review your financial assessment every 12 months.
-This is done in April each year following annual increases to Department for Work and Pensions benefits.
+This is done in April each year following annual increases to Department for Work and Pensions benefits which will impact the amount you pay.

 If your financial circumstances change at any other time, you must notify the Council as this can affect your financial assessment.
 If you do not inform the Council of a change and, as a result of that change the amount you have to pay would increase, it will be backdated to the date the change took effect.

-The Council will write to you to let you know the outcome of any reviews and provide a copy of your financial assessment.
+The Council will write to you to let you know the outcome of any reviews, including any changes to applied charges, and provide a copy of your financial assessment.

 What should I do if I disagree with the assessment or need more information?